 As you can see it is a simple 1 through 5 index of warmth.
 1 being a model that is lightly insulated and 5 being jackets for Arctic explorers.

 1. Lightweight (5° to -5°)

 This collection is the starting point of Canada Goose warmth.
-Canada Goose recently started producing models for people who may not need crazy-as-heck warmth.
-These jackets are good for two types of people (yes I am simplifying things, let me be): someone who is on the go like a winter jogger, a cross-country skier, etc, and/or for someone who lives in a temperate climate where it gets chilly, but not cold.
+Canada Goose now produces models for people who may not need crazy-as-heck warmth.
+These jackets are good for someone who lives in a temperate climate where it gets chilly, but not cold.

 2. Versatile (0° to -15°)

 This is the collection for almost any condition.
-Insulated for a little bit of everything, the Versatile warmth level will be good in colder temperatures, but not ridiculous if you decide to wear it around 0 degrees Celsius.
-This is a great option to put under a shell for a day skating on the Rideau canal (and by that I mean eating Beaver tails) or just on its own shopping on Young St. If you ever want to go winter camping but will be hiking ten kilometers in to your camp at -15 Celsius, then throw this on and start hiking, you will be warm, but not overheat.
+Insulated for a little bit of everything, the Versatile warmth level will be good in colder temperatures, but not ridiculous if you decide to wear it around 0° Celsius.
+This is a great option to put under a shell for a day skating on the Rideau canal (and by that I mean eating Beavertails) or just on its own shopping on Young St. If you ever want to go winter camping but will be hiking ten kilometers in to your camp at -15° Celsius, then throw this on and start hiking, you will be warm, but not overheat.

 3. Fundamental (-10° to -20°)

 It’s getting hot in here.
 Now we are looking at jackets that are (probably) too warm for those days hovering near freezing point.
 These models mean can be taken into a slightly harsher climate.
 The fabrics are getting heavier and the down quantity is increasing.
 All this translates to a warmer, tougher jacket.

 We are no longer joking around.
 If you are always cold, then, by all means, look at these jackets.
 They will get your blood boiling.
 If you are frequently outside and standing around- think waiting for the bus- these are models for you.